X-Ryl669/OctoPrint-PBCuraEngine/README.md

 To use the script, run `./install_curaengine.sh 4.9`.
 The script will ask for your account password multiple time using sudo.
-Once the install script has finished, you'll need to run `./get_cura_profiles.sh $PLUGIN_DIR 4.9` with `$PLUGIN_DIR` being the location octoprint has installed this plugin to, for example on an octopi, this is `/home/pi/Octoprint/venv/lib/python3.7/site-packages/octoprint_PBCuraEngine`.
+Once the install script has finished, you'll need to run `./get_cura_profiles.sh $PLUGIN_DIR 4.9` with `$PLUGIN_DIR` being the location octoprint has installed this plugin to, for example on an octopi, this is `/home/pi/OctoPrint/venv/lib/python3.7/site-packages/octoprint_PBCuraEngine`.
-You can get the install location by looking in ocotprint's settings under the plugin manager section there is "Using pip of <blah>", expand that and there is the install directory location.
+You can get the install location by looking in octoprint's settings under the plugin manager section there is "Using pip of <blah>", expand that and there is the install directory location.

 Simply add `/octoprint_PBCuraEngine` to this directory location to get `$PLUGIN_DIR`.
 You can change `4.9` used previously if you wish to use another version or for upgrades to CuraEngine.